Offers to settle

 (11) If an accepted offer does not deal with costs, either party is entitled to ask the court for costs.
 O. Reg.
 114/99, r.
 18 (11).

-(12) A special party may make, withdraw and accept an offer, but another party’s acceptance of a special party’s offer and a special party’s acceptance of another party’s offer are not binding on the special party until the court approves.
+(12) An offer may be made, withdrawn or accepted by a special party or a child party, but neither a party’s acceptance of a special party’s or child party’s offer nor the special party’s or child party’s acceptance of another party’s offer are binding on the special party or child party until the court approves.
 O. Reg.
-114/99, r.
-18 (12).
+250/19, s.
+6.

 (13) If a party to an accepted offer does not carry out the terms of the offer, the other party may,